velickovicdj/A315-54K-34P6-OpenCore/README.md

 If you want a working Wi-Fi and Bluetooth out of the box, I suggest you look for Apple-branded Broadcom wireless counterparts.

-## :x: Not working:

-- /

 As you can see all this paragraph is mostly related to Wi-Fi and Bluetooth and that's because, other than Wi-Fi/BT (Which are now working), I really haven't had any issues running macOS with this configuration, it runs like a charm.
 Perhaps the only thing I could improve is the boot time.
-It's not that is slow (takes around 20 seconds from boot picker to login screen) but I think it has room for improvement since it's running on NVMe.
+It's not that is slow (takes around 15 seconds from boot picker to login screen) but I think it has room for improvement since it's running on NVMe.

 ## Credits: